Macbucheron1/Devops-Template/README.md

 This is the repository for the Devops project we did at ECE Paris.

-The Goal was to make a simple API et to deploy it using DevOps method.
+The Goal was to make a simple API and to deploy it using DevOps method.
 For each part you will find detail step in this readme

 Made by: